az-digital/az_quickstart/README.md

 13. In VSCode, go back to the code tab.
 14. Set any desired breakpoints.
 15. You may now proceed with debugging.

+### Distribution update

+When updating your codebase on an existing site, you should always check if there are distribution updates that need to be applied.

+This can be done by users with the administrator role on your website at this
+path: `/admin/config/development/distro`

+You should be able to see the upstream updates to be applied, after updating your codebase by employing the "Merge" strategy available under the "Advanced" accordion on that page.